bennyhuo/KotlinBlogTranslation/original/Anko 0.6 is Released.md

 ## Configuration Qualifiers

-Qualifiers are used to support different layouts for different devices, locales etc.
+ [Qualifiers](http://developer.android.com/guide/topics/resources/providing-resources.html#AlternativeResources)  are used to support different layouts for different devices, locales etc.
-Anko’s DSL now supports the configuration() function that specifies qualifiers the layout is meant for:
+Anko’s DSL now supports the <code>configuration()</code> function that specifies qualifiers the layout is meant for:

 {% raw %}
 <p></p>